HiteshKhare/mini-blogging-platform/README.md

 Test Email Sending Again
-	Note: I have user letter_opener gem for this
+	Note: I have used letter_opener gem for this

 	Add a Comment: Try adding a comment through UI in our application.
 The email should now be opened in a new browser tab instead of being sent out.